jnozzi/cocoadev.com/SiteContent/General/IgnoreForceQuit.markdown

 ----

-Long time lurker, first time poster, new to OS X, but long time Solaris, AIX, ''BSD, and Linux admin/user.  ''' If ''' OS X allows you do do this (via [[WindowServer]], [[KernelEventAgent]], or whatever) ''' don't '''.
+Long time lurker, first time poster, new to OS X, but long time Solaris, AIX, *BSD, and Linux admin/user.  ** If ** OS X allows you do do this (via General/WindowServer, General/KernelEventAgent, or whatever) ** don't **.
 What if a different program needs to be killed?
-And if done via [[WindowServer]], or whatever mechanism is used to disable the Force Quit dialog, you've done nothing to prevent '' kill -9 <PID> '' .
+And if done via General/WindowServer, or whatever mechanism is used to disable the Force Quit dialog, you've done nothing to prevent * kill -9 <PID> * .

 ----